|

 Ms. Catherine is

-Montessori educator for over 20 years and has a background with both the AMS and AMI training methods.
-Catherine holds a M.S. in Education and a B.A. in
+Montessori educator and teacher for just over 30 years and has a background with both the AMS and AMI training methods.
+Catherine holds a M.S. in Education and a B.A. with a dual concentration in

 International Studies and Political Science.
 She is certified to teach